mrbirddev/fontsensei/README.md

 # Font sensei - Google fonts categorized by tag names

 Font sensei is a Google fonts picker categorized by tag names.
+View the result at https://fontsensei.com

 ![screenshot](./public/screenshot.png)